 Likewise, with the introduction of GDPR, companies now offer greater transparency than before.
 But not all VPNs are compliant.

 This is because selecting a VPN based solely on its location is difficult.
 Their jurisdiction of preserving user’s privacy and security cannot be determined based on the country of its operations.

 Only 3 to 4 VPNs work in China, mainly because the official authorities in China only allow a handful of VPN services to operate in the country.

 The Chinese officials started a major crackdown against VPNs back in 2011.
 When people started having issues connecting to offshore websites and services, businesses and universities actually issued warnings to not bypass the great firewall.

-Since VPNs in China is considered illegal, you can expect a hefty fine.
+Since VPNs in China are considered illegal, you can expect a hefty fine.
 According to The Inquirer, you can be fined $145 just for using a VPN.
 [Source]

 Multinational organizations that are collecting personal information in China have to store that information within China too.
-They have to abide by Chinese Data Protection Regulation (CDPR).
-The country is also planning to devise rules regarding personal information cross border transmission.
+They have to abide by the Chinese Data Protection Regulation (CDPR).
+The country is also planning to devise rules regarding personal information cross-border transmission.
 [Source]

 VPN Jurisdiction: Australia